-(3,582,803 Shares of Common Stock Underlying the Common Warrants)
+(4,777,070 Shares of Common Stock Underlying the Common Warrants)

-We are offering up to 4,777,070 units (each unit consisting of one share of our common stock and one common warrant to purchase ..75 of a share of our common stock).
+We are offering up to 4,777,070 units (each unit consisting of one share of our common stock and one common warrant to purchase one share of our common stock).
 Each common warrant contained in a unit has an exercise price of \$ per share.
 The common warrants contained in the units will be exercisable immediately and will expire five years from the date of issuance.
 We are also offering the shares of our common stock that are issuable from time to time upon exercise of the common warrants contained in the units.

-We are also offering to each purchaser whose purchase of units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owing more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, pre-funded units (each pre-funded unit consisting of one pre-funded warrant to purchase one share of our common stock and one common warrant to purchase.
-75 of a share of our common stock) in lieu of units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% of our outstanding common stock (or at the election of the purchaser, 9.99%).
-Each pre-funded warrant contained in a pre-funded unit will be exercise beneficial ownership exceeding 4.99% of our outstanding common stock (or at the election of the purchaser, 9.99%).
-Each pre-funded warrant contained in a pre-funded unit will be exercise price of each pre-funded unit will equal the price per unit being sold to the public in this offering minus \$0.01, and the exercise price of each pre-funded units sold in the pre-funded unit will be \$0.01 per share.
-This offering also relates to the shares of common stock issuable upon exercise of any pre-funded units will be exercisely price of \$ per share.
-The common warrant contained in the pre-funded units will be exercise price of the common warrants contained in the pre-funded units will be exercise of the common warrants contained in the pre-funded units will be exercise of the common warrants contained in the pre-funded units will be exercise of the common warrants contained in the pre-funded units will be exercise of our common stock that are issuable from time to time upon exercise of the common warrants contained in the pre-funded units will be exercise of the common warrants contained in the pre-funded units will not be issued or certificated.
-The shares of common stock or pre-funded warrants, as the case may be, and offering will
+We are also offering to each purchaser whose purchase of units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, pre-funded units (each pre-funded unit consisting of one pre-funded warrant to purchase one share of our common stock and one common warrant to purchase one share of our common stock) in lieu of units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% of our outstanding common stock (or at the election of the purchaser, 9.99%).
+The purchase price of each pre-funded unit will equal the price per unit being sold to the public in this offering minus \$0.01, and the exercise price of each pre-funded units sold in the pre-funded unit will be \$0.01 per share.
+This offering also relates to the shares of common stock issuable upon exercise of any pre-funded warrants contained in the pre-funded unit solf in the offering.
+Each common warrant contained in a pre-funded unit has an exercise price of \$\$\$ per share.
+The common warrants contained in the pre-funded unit will expire five years from the date of issuance.
+We are also offering the shares of our common stock that are issuable from time to time upon exercise of the common warrants contained in the pre-funded units will not be issued or certificated.
+The shares of common stock or pre-funded units will not be issued or certificated.
+The shares of common stock are offering will be decreased on a one-for-one basis.
+Units and the pre-funded units will not be issued or certificated.
+The shares of common stock or pre-funded units will be issued separately.